ericlee49/biostock/README.md

     - If the modal check comes back false, the ImageSoloPage component is rendered
     - The modal component has onClose() function that uses the history prop from React Router to go back to the gallery when closed

+## React Hooks:
+Custom hook is used for handling form inputs, the return obj provides the value and an event handler.
+This can then be associated to each field, which then can be used as the state for the request submission.

 ## Material UI:
 The App is mobile friendly.
 We are using Material UI Hook API to implement ```makeStyle```